-By keeping track of the rationality conditions, we can produce a list of the $240$ elliptic curves attached in this way to~$C$, two from each of the $120$ geometric degree-$4$ extensions.
-To each such elliptic curve $E$ we can associate a $\lambda$-invariant $\lambda$ and a twisting factor $e$ such that $E$ is given by $y^2 = ex(x-1)(x-\lambda)$, and we can also associate a set of expressions in the parameters $c$ and $u$ that must be squares in~$K$ in order for the elliptic factor to be $K$-rational.
-Such a list is available in the GitHub repository associated to this paper \cite{DoublyIsogenousRepo}.
+These $26$ orbits provide us with more data associated to any \dsixcurve $C$ with rational Weierstrass points, say $C \cong D_{u,c}$.
+By keeping track of rationality conditions, we can produce a list of the $240$ elliptic curves over $L$ attached to~$C$, and of their orbits under the action of the automorphism group.
+To each such elliptic curve $E$ we can associate a $\lambda$-invariant $\lambda\in L$ and a twisting factor $e\in L$ such that $E$ is given by $y^2 = ex(x-1)(x-\lambda)$, and we can also associate a set of expressions in the parameters $c$ and $u$ that must be squares in~$K$ in order for the elliptic factor to be $K$-rational.
+Such a list is available in the file \texttt{fourfold.magma} in the GitHub repository associated to this paper \cite{DoublyIsogenousRepo}.

-As in the case of double covers, the automorphism group of $C$ acts on the set of unramified fourfold covers, and so the $240$ elliptic curves fall into orbits under this action.
-We find that there are $26$ orbits, so there are essentially only $26$ elliptic curves to consider.

-Using this list, for any given values of $u$ and $c$ it is an easy matter to compute the Weil polynomial of the Prym variety of the cover $C^{(4)}\to C^{(2)}$.
+Using this list we can compute even more data to associate with $C\cong D_{u,c}$: For any given values of $u$ and $c$ it is an easy matter to compute the Weil polynomial of the Prym variety of the cover $C^{[4]}\to C^{[2]}$.
 For the $K$-rational elliptic factors, we obtain a factor consisting of the Weil polynomial of the elliptic curve.
 The elliptic factors defined only over the quadratic extension of $K$ come in pairs, and for each pair we get a factor consisting of the Weil polynomial of the restriction of scalars of one of the curves.
-The analogous situation for the Pryms of triple covers that only split over extension fields is discussed in more detail in Section~\ref{subsec:general triple}.
+For more details, see the discussion of the analogous situation in Section~\ref{subsec:general triple}.